samik1234/e-motion-clone/README.md

-BUILD YOUR OWN NOTION APPLICATION WITH NEXTJS 13, CONVEX , CLERK, REACT, SHADCN-UI AND DEPLOY ON VERCEL
+BUILD YOUR OWN NOTION APPLICATION WITH NEXTJS 13, CONVEX , CLERK, REACT, SHADCN-UI AND DEPLOY ON VERCEL.

+Learn some new features and libraries.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).